 2. Korg MA1BL

 The Korg MA1BL is a visual beat counting metronome making it an excellent choice for your guitar practice sessions.
-The metronome is a tiny, inexpensive device which features a display panel with several buttons.
+The metronome is a tiny, inexpensive device that features a display panel with several buttons.
 Available in two different color schemes, the device is a great rhythm training aid for musicians.

 The visual counter makes it easier to practice rhythm and phrasing.
 The beat display offers eight rhythm types and also offers nine beats.
-It has triangular icons which signify the specified beat.
+It has triangular icons that signify the specified beat.
 The triangular icon changes color from left to right to indicate the current beat.
 The device accompanies a beat/rhythm button along with an up and down button to alter the beat and rhythm.

 Besides the versatile rhythm and beat feature, the MA1BL has a diverse tempo feature as well.
 You can set tempos ranging from 30 to 252 beats per minute and set them in three different modes.
-These include full steps, tap temp input and pendulum steps.
+These include full steps, tap tempo input and pendulum steps.

 The metronome also functions as a chromatic tuner.
 It is equipped with a tuner button that lets you tune your guitar.
 You can employ the sound out mode while tuning which produces a reference pitch selectable over a full octave of C4 to B4.